dreamonkey/responsive-image-plugin/README.md

 Specify the adapter to use for image resizing.
 You can provide the name of a preset adapter (only `sharp` for now) **after you [installed it](#engines) properly on your system**.
 Providing `null` disables resolution switching.

-**The adapter cannot be a lambda function, or it won't inherit the loader context**

 ```typescript
 // Disables resolution switching